CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Numerical implementation

 \subsection{Real-space vs Wavelet implementation}

 The proposed approach comes with two different implementations: \method{} that predicts 8 wavelet coefficients on a coarse grid and predicts the final tomogram by applying the inverse Wavelet transform, and \method{}-Pixel that reconstructs a single pixel of the tomogram at a time.
 We show that \method{} comes with only a small drop in accuracy compared to the standard model but with significant speed-up in the reconstruction.
-Figure \ref{fig:wavelet-est} shows the orthogonal slices of the reconstruction and the self-FSC curve computed on two tilt-series obtained with dose fractionation.
-The FSC curves agree on most resolution.
+Fig.~\ref{fig:wavelet-est} shows the orthogonal slices of the reconstruction and the self-FSC curve computed on two tilt series obtained with dose fractionation, which have not been used for training.
+The FSC curves agree for most of the spectrum.
 However, the inference time is significantly faster ($\times 14$) for \method{} on a tomogram of size $928 \times 928 \times 464$.
-In Figure \ref{fig:wavelet-comparison}, we provide additional visual comparison when tested on a dataset coming from a microscope not seen during training.
+In Fig.~\ref{fig:wavelet-comparison}, we provide additional visual comparison when tested on a dataset coming from a microscope not seen during training.
 For these reasons, we chose to highlight \method{}'s reconstructions in the core of the paper.
 We let the possibility for users to select the model they want to use in practice, as it might change depending on applications.

-\sztmp{5cm} \ps{0.33} \sc{532*0.5}
+\sztmp{5cm} \ps{0.33} \scc{512*0.5}

 \sztmp{3.9cm} \xx{0} \yy{0} \zx{-0.1} \zy{1.2} \ps{0.25}